 Gabriel has written very personal songs about emotional distressing episodes in his life.
 ‘Blood of Eden’ dealt with his relationship struggles.
 His first solo hit ‘Solsbury Hill’ is about “letting go” when he left Genesis.
 ‘Digging in the Dirt’ is about his period of self-healing through therapy.
 De Botton refers to an interview with The Guardian in which Gabriel said he saw music as “an emotional toolbox”.
 With each song he writes he maps and adds a song to his emotional toolbox.
 “You have certain records and songs that deliver a certain emotion or function that may calm you down, comfort you, excite you or whatever it is.
 ‘I Grieve’ came from when my wife lost her mother”.

-Upcoming lessons: DON’T BE AFRAID, WORK WITH THE BEST, GIVING IT YOUR ALL PEOPLE, DON’T GIVE UP
+Gabriel on DON’T BE AFRAID, WORK WITH THE BEST, GIVING IT YOUR ALL PEOPLE, DON’T GIVE UP

 Written by Thierry Somers